mOSCAR: A Large-scale Multilingual and Multimodal Document-level Corpus: Multimodal Open Super-large Crawled Aggregated coRpus (mOSCAR)

 \section{Multimodal Open Super-large Crawled Aggregated coRpus (mOSCAR)}

 mOSCAR is extracted from three Common Crawl dumps from 2023.
 Due to computational constraints and in order to extract a maximum number of documents for low-resource languages, we extracted all languages from the first dump only.
 We removed the 6 most high-resource languages from the second dump and only extracted the languages with fewer than 1M documents for the last dump.
 Table~\ref{tab:num-docs} shows a distribution of the total number of languages and their number of documents.
+To avoid data poisoning \citep{carlini2023poisoning}, we release a hash (sha512) with each mOSCAR image. mOSCAR is composed of 303M documents (200B tokens, 1.15B images) from 163 languages.
+Figure~\ref{fig:global-stats} shows the distribution of images and tokens per document and their joint distribution.
+As shown in Figure~\ref{fig:distrib-img}, the mean and median number of images per document is 2 and 3.80.